-(a) High grass or weeds.

-- (1) Developed property.
-It shall be unlawful for the owner of any developed property, whether occupied or vacant, in the parish to permit the growth of grass or weeds, other than trees, shrubs, cultivated flowers, crops, gardens and any vegetation that is part of a stormwater management plan, to exceed the height of eight (8) inches or a length of 4" over sidewalks, curbing or roadways within 150 feet of any existing building on his/her property and within the area between any structure on his or her property and a street.
-(2) Railroads.
-It shall be unlawful for any railroad whose tracks are situated in the parish to permit the growth of grass or weeds at a height more than ten inches in any residential area or within 500 feet of each side of any public vehicular crossing. - (b) Undeveloped lots or wooded areas.
+- (a) High grass or weeds. - (1) Developed or developing property.
+It shall be unlawful for the owner of any developed or developing property, whether occupied or vacant, in the parish to permit the growth of grass or weeds on his or her property at, other than trees, shrubs, cultivated flowers, crops, gardens and any vegetation that is part of a stormwater management plan, to exceed the height of more than teneight (8) inches or a